camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 scan, connection, retry, and credential-failure state.
 A user can select a scan result or enter a hidden SSID, connect with new credentials, reconnect to or forget a saved network, and explicitly disconnect station mode.
-Access-point settings include enabled/disabled, SSID, open/secured mode, password, IP address, and connected client MAC addresses.
+Access-point settings include enabled/disabled, SSID, open/secured mode, password-configured status, IP address, and connected client MAC addresses.
+Keeping, replacing, and removing an AP password are explicit write actions;
+saved values are never returned to the browser.
 Applying a different active AP configuration can disconnect the browser, which must then join the new SSID.

 `/api/v1/web/status` publishes the hardware profile and capabilities, including touch/status displays and individually supported sensor modes.